 Published at Friday, July 27th 2018, 20:42:20 PM by Allegra Ossani.
 Bookcases.
 If the shelf fits, use it.
 Eighteen inches of wall space may have more possibilties than you think.
 Designer Lotta Jansdotter put a Benno CD tower on its end and used it as shelving for books and curios.
 Rough and tumble bath, shelves shaped like skateboards (from Pottery Barn Kids) add fun to a wall of concrete wall tiles mimicking masonry.
 Bright towels pick up their color for another accent.

-Published at Saturday, July 21st 2018, 07:28:06 AM.
-Living Room By Arlene Ivers.
+Published at Thursday, July 19th 2018, 08:00:56 AM by Berta Nucci.
+Living Room.
 New traditional living room.
 "New Traditional" is a style that has evolved out of classic traditional style rooms.
 Many of the rules still apply, but everything is just a little bit sleeker.
 Furniture is slightly more contemporary, window treatments are cleaner and free of pleats or frills, and fabrics are largely solid and neutral.
 For people who like the idea of traditional living rooms but want something a little more current, a new traditional room like this one designed by Highgate House is the way to go.